pyx-project/pyx/manual/graphics.rst

 .. figure:: radii.*
    :align:  center

-   Example: Intersection of circle with line yielding two radii.
+   Example: Intersection of circle with line yielding two radii

 Here, the basic elements, a circle around the point :math:`(0, 0)` with radius :math:`2` and a straight line, are defined.
 Then, passing the *line*, to the